-The BEST: 6th March 2018, welcoming our beautiful baby girl, Charlotte Grace, into the world at Calvary Hospital, Wagga – a little sister and best friend for our 3-year-old daughter, Emily.
+The BEST: welcoming our beautiful baby girl, Charlotte Grace, into the world at our local hospital – a little sister and best friend for our then, 3-year-old daughter, Emily.

 The WORST: The days, weeks and months that followed.

 I had quite a smooth pregnancy with the exception of gestational diabetes.
-Everything went to plan and we were looking forward to welcoming our newest addition to the family.
-Charlotte was born via scheduled C-section on the 6th March 2018, weighing a healthy 8lb 3oz.
-My hospital stay was great and I was on cloud 9.
+Everything went to plan, and we were looking forward to welcoming our newest addition to the family.
+Charlotte was born by a scheduled C-section, weighing a healthy 8lb 3oz.
+My hospital stay was great, and I was on cloud 9.
 It wasn’t until we got home that things went pear-shaped.

 I changed formula again.
 Still no change.

-Six months on Charlotte is still a reflux baby, and we still have our days, though she is 100 times more settled than she was.
-If it wasn’t for the support I received from my ever-so-patient husband who continued to look after all of us all while running his own business, all our family, and from Dina, I honestly don’t know where I’d be today.
+Six months on Charlotte was still a reflux baby, and we still had our days, though she was 100 times more settled than she had been.
+If it wasn’t for the support I received from my ever-so-patient husband who continued to look after all of us all while running his own business, all our family, and from the Gidget Clinician, I honestly don’t know where I’d be today.

 The BEST part of this is that I can smile again and see my baby girl happy and smiling right back at me.